 Charles Sturt University, through the Institute, is one of the institutional members of the FAUNA (Future-proofing Australasia's Unique Native Animals) Research Alliance, a network which connects researchers and conservation "end user" practitioners from 47 organisations.
 Projects involving Institute members include:

 Dr Peter Spooner, who has had a long term interest in Travelling Stock Routes and Reserves is currently writing a book on the Historic Development of Travelling Stock Routes and Reserves, something he has been working on since 2015.
 Dr Terry Kass and Mr Iain Marshall from NSW Land and Property Information have been assisting him with the project.
 Honours student Bryce Vella began a project commencing mid 2017 aimed at exploring the gazettement history of Travelling Stock routes and Reserves in NSW.
-The project is co-supervised by Dr Prue Gonzalez from CSU.
+The project is co-supervised by Dr Prue Gonzalez from CSU's Port Macquarie campus.

 Professor David Watson, together with Dr Mike Craig, University of WA, ILWS social scientist Dr Jennifer Bond and ILWS PhD student Liz Znidersic are investigating the "call playback" issue and whether or not the impact on birds is detrimental.
 Many birders use Apps on their Smartphones to help identify birds.
 However birders and guides are now using the App to try and attract birds so that they can have a look at them.

 "We think it is not nearly as bad as it is held up to be and it might actually be a really useful way to get a whole lot of people engaging with nature who otherwise may not be," says Dave.

 While on a visit to Colombia in Latin America mid-year, Dave and Mike spent time out in the field in with birding guides in the foothills of the Andes and found that they all used call playback.